Keep your limbs coiled close to your core, ready to strike.

 You want your limbs coiled in this manner because:

-- by keeping your extremities closer to your core, you make it harder for your opponent to isolate your limbs and reduce their effectiveness
+- by keeping your extremities closer to your core, you make it harder for your opponent to isolate and control your limbs

 - coiling your limbs allows you to “load up” and create bursts of force when the moment is right.